Thursday, January 22, 2026

 It’s supposed to hit Saturday afternoon, and right now they’re saying it’ll be all ice.

-Honestly, snow would be easier to deal with than ice.
+Honestly, I’d rather deal with snow than ice.

 Chances are, it might just end up being all hype and no action.